 We want our clients to have the retirement they’ve always dreamed of.
 In order to reach your retirement goals as a small business owner, it helps to break down what you should be doing into three stages – early planning, mid-stage evaluations, and final preparations.

 Define retirement goals.
 If you haven’t already done so, this is the time to set your retirement goals.
 At what age do you want to retire and what does retirement look like for you?
 Estimate how much income you’ll need to maintain your current lifestyle.
 Perhaps you plan to travel more in retirement, or take up a new hobby, so factor in those additional costs.
 Also, be sure to consider that certain expenses, such as health care, will cost more as you age.

 Protect your assets.
 Now may be the time to purchase insurance to cover long-term care, as well as life insurance policies or other insurance coverages that can help mitigate risks and protect your assets in your retirement.

 Open retirement accounts.
-If you tend to invest all your money back into your company, this is the stage where you need to investigate various retirement plan options, such as a Self-Employed 401(k) or a SEP IRA.
+If you tend to invest all your money back into your company, this is the stage where you need to investigate various retirement plan options, such as a Self-Employed 401(k) , a SEP IRA, or a SIMPLE IRA).
 The majority of small business owners have a retirement savings plan, but if you are among the 34% who don’t have one, it’s not too late to start.
 The earlier you begin contributing to a retirement account, the more time your money can grow.
 Plus, these accounts help minimize your taxes.